Words of Wisdom

 Other Graduate Student Services

-Dissertation and Thesis Assistance (DATA).
-DATA assigns a specific consultant to work with a student for up to 5 sessions.
+Dissertation, Article, and Thesis Assistance (DATA).
+DATA assigns a specific consultant to work with a student for up to 10 sessions.
 Participation requires an approved proposal.
-For more on DATA and to apply, see our full description.
+For more on DATA and how to apply, see our full description.

 Graduate Student Workshops.
-Offered on Monday nights during the fall and spring semesters, these workshops are designed to help graduate students enhance their communication skills.
-Topics address general writing issues, such as proofreading, as well as more graduate-specific topics, including preparing a literature review and writing grant proposals.
-Students participating can earn one Professional Development Unit (PDU) toward the G.R.A.D.
+Offered during the fall and spring semesters, these workshops are designed to help graduate students enhance their communication skills.
+The workshops address graduate-specific topics, including preparing a literature review, writing grant proposals, and giving conference presentations.
+Students participating can earn a unit toward the G.R.A.D.
 Aggies Professional Development Certificate.
-To register for the next upcoming event, see our full description of the current semester's schedule.
+See our full description and the lineup for Spring 2021.

 Thesis and Dissertation Retreats.
-For four full days, you can work on your thesis or dissertation and get advice as you work.
-You will make significant progress in your writing.
+For four full days, you can work on your thesis or dissertation and get advice from UWC consultants and staff.
+This is a great way to make significant progress in your writing.
 Participation is limited and requires an application.
 For more on Thesis and Dissertation Retreats and to apply, see our full description.

-For more information about any of our graduate student services, contact firstname.lastname@example.org.
+For more information about any of our graduate student services, contact us.